 11-13 APRIL 2019 - TRINITY CHRISTIAN COLLEGE

-To download a full-color copy of the Colloquium poster to print for your department, organization, or church, please click HERE.
+A schedule and downloadable, a full-color copy of the Colloquium poster for your department, organization, or church will be available soon.

 Thomas J. Davis (Indiana University): “For the Beauty of the Earth: Creation, Humankind, and Calvin in the Work of Marilynne Robinson"

 Thomas J. Davis is Professor of Religious Studies and Dean of the School of Liberal Arts at Indiana University-Purdue University Indianapolis.
 He is the author of The Devil Likes to Sing (Cascade Books, 2014), This Is My Body: The Presence of Christ in Reformation Thought (Baker Academic, 2008), and has also served as editor for John Calvin's American Legacy (Oxford UP, 2010).